vilcans/pixel_pen/README.md

 In multicolor mode, the cell can contain pixels of four colors: the background color, the border color, the aux color, and the character color.
 There are 4 by 8 pixels in the cell in this mode, and each pixel is twice as wide as in high-res mode.

+## View Settings

+### Grid

+The Grid checkbox displays a grid so you can see the borders of each cell.

+### Raw

+The Raw checkbox changes the display mode to "raw".
+This mode is useful to "debug" the image, or understand how it's built.
+In raw mode, the selected colors for background, border, aux, and the cell's character color are not used.
+Instead they are displayed as:

+  * Gray = background in hi-res cells
+  * White = character color in hi-res cells
+  * Black = background color in multicolor cells
+  * Blue = border color in multicolor cells
+  * Red = aux color in multicolor cells
+  * White = character color in multicolor cells

 ## Input

 | Input                               | Action